Dizi (instrument): Performers

 Lu Chunling (陆春龄, 1921–2018) was born in Shanghai.
 In pre-1949 Shanghai, Lu worked a trishaw driver, but was also an amateur musician, performing the Jiangnan sizhu folk ensemble repertory.
 In 1952, Lu became dizi soloist with the Shanghai Folk Ensemble (Shanghai minzu yuetuan), and also at the Shanghai Opera Company (Shanghai geju yuan) from 1971 to 1976.
-In 1957 he taught at the Shanghai Conservatory of Music, and became Associate Professor in 1978.
+In 1957 he taught at the Shanghai Conservatory of Music, and became associate professor in 1978.

 Lu has performed in many countries as well as throughout China and has made many recordings.
 His dizi playing style has become representative of the Jiangnan dizi tradition in general.
 He is well known as a longtime member of the famous Jiangnan sizhu music performance quartet consisting of Lu Chunling, Zhou Hao, Zhou Hui, and Ma Shenglong.
 His compositions include Jinxi (Today and Yesterday).

 Zhao Songting (赵松庭, 1924–2001) was born in Dongyang county, Zhejiang.
 Zhao trained as a teacher in Zhejiang, and studied law and Chinese and Western music in Shanghai.
 In the 1940s he worked as a music teacher in Zhejiang, and became the dizi soloist in the Zhejiang Song and Dance Ensemble (Zhejiang Sheng Gewutuan) in 1956.
 He also taught at the Shanghai Conservatory of Music and the Zhejiang College of Arts (Zhejiang Sheng Yishu Xuexiao).

 Because of his middle-class background, Zhao suffered in the political campaigns of the 1950s and 1960s and was not allowed to perform, instead he taught many students who went on to become leading professional dizi players, and to refine dizi design.
 He was reinstated in his former positions in 1976.

 Zhao's compositions include San Wu Qi (Three-Five-Seven), which is based on a melody from Wuju (Zhejiang traditional opera).

 Yu Xunfa (俞逊发, 1946–2006) was a prominent dizi soloist and composer from Shanghai.
 He performed with the Shanghai National Orchestra and served as Head of the Chinese Dizi Culture Research Centre of Shanghai.
 The State Council of the People's Republic of China gave him a Life Achievement Award as well as a Lifelong Special Allowance from the State.
 He is also known for having invented the koudi in 1971.

 Ma Di (馬迪) is a current composer and soloist known for his technique on the instrument.

+Tang Junqiao (唐俊乔) is a practitioner with international performances alongside Shanghai Symphony Orchestra, New York Philharmonic, and London Symphony Orchestra, as well as in movie Crouching Tiger, Hidden Dragon.